Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Motivation and Problem Formulation

+The left-hand side is a regularized normal matrix that is always invertible when $\bm{\Gamma}\succ 0$; the right-hand side is the sensitivity-weighted data misfit evaluated at the current parameter estimate.
 Equation~\eqref{eq:gn_update} can be solved directly for low-dimensional parameter vectors, while in large-scale problems iterative solvers such as conjugate gradients are typically employed.
 The regularization matrix $\bm{\Gamma}$ provides numerical stability and encodes prior information on the parameters.

-\textbf{Computational challenge.} The critical bottleneck is the computation of the Jacobian $\bm{S}$ in \eqref{eq:jacobian_definition}.
-In the following sections we show how the Generalized Fluctuation--Dissipation Theorem (GFDT) yields a mathematically exact expression for $\bm{S}$ in the linear-response regime, using only correlations of a single unperturbed trajectory.
-This eliminates the need for repeated simulations or intrusive adjoint derivations, providing a principled and efficient route to statistical parameter calibration.
+\textbf{Computational challenge.} The entire iterative scheme hinges on the ability to evaluate the sensitivity matrix $\bm{S}$ in \eqref{eq:jacobian_definition}.
+Standard approaches compute $\bm{S}$ by finite differences (requiring $2p$ perturbed simulations for central differences), tangent linear models, or adjoint methods, all of which become expensive or impractical for chaotic, high-dimensional systems.
+In the following subsections we show how the Generalized Fluctuation--Dissipation Theorem (GFDT) yields a mathematically exact expression for $\bm{S}$ using only time-correlation functions from a single unperturbed trajectory.
+This eliminates the need for repeated simulations or adjoint derivations and provides a principled route to statistical parameter calibration.